Harrisonkamau/Harrisonkamau.github.io/README.md

-Portfolio
+<h1>Portfolio</h1>

 Welcome to my personal Portfolio.
-I made during my practice of using Twitter Bootstrap.
+I made during my practice of using <a href="http://getbootstrap.com/">Twitter Bootstrap</a>.
+A better version of the same is coming in the near future